Examinations for 2023/2024

 Problems on Exam Day

 If you know that you are going to be late for an exam please ring the school on 01273 503908 to let us know.
-On arrival, you will be escorted into the exam.
-If your arrival falls within the permitted guidelines for late arrivals.
+On arrival at reception, you will be escorted into the exam BUT ONLY IF your arrival falls within the permitted guidelines for late arrivals.
 There are no allowances for very late arrivals and you will NOT be able to sit the paper which will severely affect the overall grade for that subject.

 If you are unable to do the exam due to genuine illness you must telephone the school on 01273 503908.
 You will need to obtain a medical certificate of absence from your Doctor.
 This must be returned to email@example.com within TWO days of the scheduled examination date in order that the exam board can be informed within their deadline.
 It is then up to the individual examining body to decide if they will make any allowance in your overall grade for missing the paper.

 External exams can only be taken at the scheduled examination time, and you only have ONE opportunity to take each exam paper.

 If anything happens before an exam which could affect your success (such as close family bereavement, a broken limb, family or personal problems, please speak to or e-mail our examination manager Mrs Palmer on (01273) 543487, or email her at firstname.lastname@example.org.

 There is a JCQ process for Special Consideration in the event of illness or other examination absence, this is detailed below.
 The exam board may be able to take the situation into consideration when awarding marks for that exam.

 We are holding an event for students that left Patcham this summer to collect all their Examination Certificates.

 Students will be able to collect all their certificates from School Reception between 3:30 and 5:30 on Tuesday 5th December 2023.

 - Please can you let your child/children know about this and remind them to collect their certificates; they are legal documents and will be needed in the future when applying for jobs and University places.